-- When does something stop being a “change” and start just being how we operate?
+- When does something stop being a “change” and start just being how we operate in a Scrum environment?

 Avoid the temptation to persuade them to your point of view.
 (Especially don’t tell them that Tanner says change fatigue is a myth.)
 This is an opportunity to learn and, more importantly, for the person to be heard.
 What we’re likely to hear is that the person has been robbed of a choice.
 Someone else is deciding that this is the right time for change or the right change to make, and while I’ve written about this before in Invitation over Imposition, it’s worth revisiting.

-If decentralized decision making is a tenet of agility then it follows that teams of people should decide how they change their operating model.
+If decentralized decision making is a tenet of agility then it follows that Scrum teams should decide how they change their operating model.

 Let me be careful here.
 I’m not advocating for chaos and total autonomy.
 Too much choice has consequences.
 Take a study done in 2000 by Sheena Iyengar and Mark Lepper.
 Shoppers were offered 24 varieties of jam while shoppers on a subsequent day were offered only six varieties.
 The study found that those who saw the larger display were one-tenth as likely to buy as those who saw the smaller display.
 The point is that choice overload is real.

 Is choice fatigue real though?
 I’m not sure.
 As a coach, I’m an advocate of choice since I feel we make so many of our choices by default instead of by design.
 Worse yet, we often don’t notice.
 I like how Barry Schwartz puts it in The Paradox of Choice: Why Less Is More: